fmrtl73/pxdocs/content/key-management/kubernetes-secrets/_index.md

 noicon: true
 ---

 Portworx can integrate with Kubernetes Secrets to store your encryption keys/secrets and credentials.
-This guide will help configure Portworx with Kubernetes Secrets.
+Follow the instructions on this page to configure Portworx with Kubernetes Secrets.
 Kubernetes Secrets can then be used to store Portworx secrets for Volume Encryption and Cloud Credentials.

 ## Configuring Kubernetes Secrets with Portworx